Bianca964/Project2-complex-banking-app/README.md

 ## Features
 The application provides the following enhanced functionalities:
 1. **Business Accounts** - Added for corporate clients, supporting advanced features like higher transaction limits and integration with the cashback system for transactions.
-It has an owner with privileges to manage the account and its associated users (managers and employees).
+These accounts have an owner with privileges to manage the account and its associated users (managers and employees) who dispose of different permissions.
 2. **Cashback System** - Introduced a cashback system based on commerciants and spending, offering different strategies for cashback rewards.
 3. **Service Plans** - Introduced service plans for users, offering different fees and commissions